MilanPatel718/FinVision/README.md

 Download the project and follow the configuration steps as stated below:

 Configuration:
 This project connects Java and R using rJava/JRI.
 Development tools used: Windows, Java, Eclipse IDE, MySQL, R/RStudio.
-Download these tools in order to run project properly.
+Download/Use these tools in order to run project properly.

 rJava must first be downloaded using the R workbench.
 This project uses 64-bit installations.
 On the R workbench use the following command to install the rJava package: install.packages("rJava")